-TCB Asia is being established at the University of Malaya in Kuala Lumpur, Malaysia, and will be based in the Tropical Infectious Diseases Research and Education Centre (TIDREC) http://www.tidrec.com/.
-The team comprises Prof. Sazaly AbuBakar (PI), Dr Jing Jing Khoo and Mrs Siti Sarah Nor'e
+TCB Asia is located at the University of Malaya in Kuala Lumpur, Malaysia, and is based in the Tropical Infectious Diseases Research and Education Centre (TIDREC) http://www.tidrec.com/.
+The team comprises Prof. Sazaly AbuBakar (PI), Dr Zubaidah Binti Ya’cob, Dr Norhidayu Binti Sahimin, Ms Mulya Zulkifli and Mrs Siti Sarah Nor'e.”

-TCB Africa will be hosted by the Tick Unit at the International Livestock Research Institute (ILRI) in Nairobi, Kenya, and will be run by Dr Naftaly Githaka (PI) and Mr Milton Owido
+TCB Africa is hosted by the Tick Unit at the International Livestock Research Institute (ILRI) in Nairobi, Kenya, and run by Dr Naftaly Githaka (PI) and Mr Milton Owido.

 TCB South America

-TCB South America will be established at the Oswaldo Cruz Institute (Fiocruz) https://portal.fiocruz.br/en in Rio de Janeiro, Brazil and run by Dr Flavio Alves Lara (PI) and Mr Diego Oliveira.
-The third member of the Brazilian team, Prof. Adivaldo Fonseca (Co-PI) of the Federal Rural University of Rio de Janeiro (UFRRJ) is providing advice, expertise and support to the Outpost.
+TCB South America is located at the Oswaldo Cruz Institute (Fiocruz) https://portal.fiocruz.br/en in Rio de Janeiro, Brazil and run by Dr Flavio Alves Lara (PI) and Mr Diego Oliveira.
+The other members of the Brazilian team, Prof. Adivaldo Fonseca (Co-PI) and Prof. Lucia Pinto da Silva of the Federal Rural University of Rio de Janeiro (UFRRJ) provide advice, expertise and support to the Outpost.

 Progress in the first and second years: